 An affiliated group of US 'includible' corporations, consisting of a parent and subsidiaries directly or indirectly 80% owned, generally may offset the profits of one affiliate against the losses of another affiliate within the group by electing to file a consolidated federal income tax return.
 A foreign incorporated subsidiary may not be consolidated into the US group, except for (i) certain Mexican and Canadian incorporated entities, (ii) certain foreign insurance companies that elect to be treated as domestic corporations, and (iii) certain foreign corporations that are considered ‘expatriated’ under the so-called ‘anti-inversion’ rules and are thus deemed to be domestic for income tax purposes.
 A partnership may not be included in a consolidated return, even if it is 100% owned by members of an affiliated group, since a partnership is not a corporation.
 However, a member's earnings that flow through from a partnership are included as part of the consolidated group's taxable income or loss.
 Filing on a consolidated (combined) basis is also allowed (or may be required or prohibited) in certain states.

-Sales, dividends, and other transactions between corporations that are members of the same group generally are deferred or eliminated until such time as a transaction occurs with a non-member of the group.
+Sales, dividends, and other transactions between corporations that are members of the same group generally are deferred until such time as a transaction occurs with a non-member of the group.
 Losses incurred on the sale of stock of group members are disallowed under certain circumstances.

 Transfer pricing regulations govern how related entities set internal prices for the transfers of goods, intangible assets, services, and loans in both domestic and international contexts.
 The regulations are designed to prevent tax avoidance among related entities and place a controlled party on par with an uncontrolled taxpayer by requiring an arm's-length standard.
 The arm's-length standard generally is met if the results of a controlled transaction are consistent with results that would have been realised if uncontrolled taxpayers had engaged in a similar transaction under similar circumstances.
 If a company is not in compliance with the arm's-length standard, the IRS may raise taxable income and tax payable in the United States.
 After a transfer pricing adjustment, a multinational company may face double tax, paying tax twice on the same income in two countries.
 Multinational companies may request competent authority relief from double taxation through a tax treaty.